Jockeys are sports professionals who ride racehorses at race meetings for horse trainers and owners.

 2. Skills required

-- high level of ability in riding and handling horses
+- a high level of ability in riding and handling horses

 - fitness, strength and stamina